lunarphp/lunar/docs/src/extending/carts.md

 ## Actions

-During the lifecycle of a Cart various actions are taken, while generally what Lunar provides will be fine for most storefronts, there's times where you may want something done slightly differently.
-For this reason we've made all actions configurable, so you can swap them out as you see fit.
+During the lifecycle of a Cart, various actions are taken.
+While generally what Lunar provides will be fine for most storefronts, there are times where you may want something done slightly differently.
+For this reason we have made all actions configurable, so you can swap them out as you see fit.

-Actions are defined in `config/lunar/carts` and if you need to replace an action, check the class of the action you want to change to see what it's expecting.
+Actions are defined in `config/lunar/carts` and if you need to replace an action, check the class of the action you want to change to see what it is expecting.

 ## Action validation

-You may which to provide some validation against actions before they run.
+You may wish to provide some validation against actions before they run.
 Your own validation may look something like:

 ```php